sonzhv/e-lit-dataset/case-study/part_b_analysis.md

 ## Short Concluding Reflection
 This story lets you feel what the character feels by making you choose.
 It turns reading into an active, emotional experience.
 But that also means you can’t just skim it, you have to pay attention and participate.

 If we treated this like a printed book, we would lose what makes it special: the weight of your choices, the “what-if” structure, and the way clicking through the story makes the emotions real.
-This isn’t just a story you read, it’s a story you live through, and that’s only possible because it’s digital.
+The work is not only read but actively experienced through the reader’s participation in its interactive structure, and that’s only possible because it’s digital.